India says China laying cables to bolster communications at border flashpoint

 The Indian military still depends on radio communications, the first official said, although he said it was encrypted.

-India News: Two Indian officials said Chinese troops were laying a network of optical fibre cables near the Himalayan border with India, suggesting they were dig
+Two Indian officials said Chinese troops were laying a network of optical fibre cables at a western Himalayan flashpoint with India, suggesting they were digging in for the long haul despite high-level talks aimed at resolving a standoff there.